 Marie Cole Memorial Primary School

-Our Current project involves easing the overcrowding at Marie Cole Memorial Primary School in St. Elizabeth, Jamaica, by constructing a new and wholesome school building for them.
+This project involved easing the overcrowding at Marie Cole Memorial Primary School in St. Elizabeth, Jamaica, by constructing a new and wholesome school building for them.

-This project is being established to construct a new three-classroom school building that will include a rainwater harvesting system.
-In addition, desks and chairs will be provided for the students.
+This project constructed a new three-classroom school building that included a rainwater harvesting system.
+In addition, desks and chairs were be provided for the students.

-The classrooms at Marie Cole Memorial Primary School are over capacity, and teachers have resorted to holding classes on the school’s covered walkways and in an old, rusty, dilapidated bus.
-The school also lacks a proper supply of water which must be purchased and brought in via truck.
+The classrooms at Marie Cole Memorial Primary School were over capacity, and teachers had resorted to holding classes on the school’s covered walkways and in an old, rusty, dilapidated bus.
+The school also lacked a proper supply of water.